I Found a Dog – Now What?

 HOPE is an in-home foster group, we do not have a shelter.
 All the dogs in our adoption program stay in the home (the foster home) of the person that rescued them while they go through the adoption program.
 Sadly, we rarely have a foster home who is looking for a dog to foster as there is an endless array of dogs in need.
 If you can foster the pup, great!
 If you cannot foster the pup through to adoption, you may want to check with family, neighbors, friends, coworkers or even your vet to see if someone would be willing to foster the dog through our adoption program.
 If you find someone who is willing to foster the dog, HOPE can provide adoption help and resources, basic vetting, and equipment if needed.

 Our process is to set up an appointment and have the foster parent bring the dog to one of our adoption sites for a temperament evaluation.
 If the dog and foster parent are a good fit for our program, he/she will be entered into our adoption program.
 We require that the foster parent bring the dog to our weekend adoption sites at least twice a month.
 The more often the dog can get to an adoption site the better the chances are for adoption.
-We currently hold dog adoptions at two Petco stores (one in Sugar Land and one in the Heights) on Saturdays from noon until 4 PM.
+We currently hold dog adoptions at Petco Weslayan on the 2nd & 4th Saturday of each month, from noon until 4 PM.

 A dog in our program can sometimes be adopted quickly or it can take several months or occasionally years for the right person to come along.
 We screen any potential adopter by calling references and checking with their vet and landlord.
 This helps to ensure a good home for your foster dog.